dnswlt/hexz/cpp/README.md

 **NOTE**: Make sure you are NOT inside a conda environment when building the C++ libs.

-**TIP**: See the Docker section below if you just want to run the workers, not build them.
+**TIP**: See the Docker section below if you just want to run the workers, not develop them.

 All commands assume you are in the `cpp` subdirectory.